CarlosCanizal/chat-react/README.md

 This will start the Chat App with default remote Socket IO server.

 ## Run local Socket IO Server
-_By default Chat App is connected with a remote Socket IO server_
+_By default Chat App is connected with a remote Socket IO server._

 If you want to run local Socket IO Server please run first: